Joint Operations Command (Serbia): Operational Center of the Defence System

 The main duties of OC DS are organization of operational duty, database management, management of operational and functional capability data, regulation of waterways and air space traffic, and recording and providing statistical analysis of emergency situations.

 Military Technical Agreement Implementation Commission

 The Military Technical Agreement Implementation Commission (MTA IC) controls the implementation of MTA regulations, cooperates with the NATO-led Kosovo Force (KFOR) and maintains communication between Serbian security forces and KFOR.
 Based on Article IV of the 1999 Military Technical Agreement between the then Yugoslav Armed Forces and NATO, a Joint Implementation Commission for the implementation of the MTA was established, composed of KFOR representatives and representatives of the Serbian Armed Forces and Ministry of Internal Affairs.
-This agreement, and Resolution 1244 of the UN Security Council, led to the discontinuation of NATO air attacks against the FR Yugoslavia.
+This agreement, and Resolution 1244 of the UN Security Council, led to the discontinuation of NATO air strikes against the FR Yugoslavia.
 NATO was authorized to establish multinational forces for conducting peace operations in Kosovo and Metohija.
 These multinational units became KFOR, with headquarters in Priština.